-What (And When) Can You Drink While Intermittent Fasting?
+What (And When) Can You Drink While Doing A Modified Fast?
 Tips, Recipes, and Best Practices

-Pure, plain water might be the most important substance in the world1 — and a vital part of an intermittent modified fast— but that doesn’t mean it isn’t boring sometimes.
+Pure, plain water might be the most important substance in the world1 — and a vital part of intermittent fasting or other modified fasts— but that doesn’t mean it isn’t boring sometimes.

 Which is why I’m here to answer all your questions about what you should (and shouldn’t) drink for best results during a modified fast, in addition to plain water.

 In this article:

 - Why Hydration Makes Fasting Easier, Safer, and More Effective

 - What NOT to Drink During a Modified Fast

 - Drinks that Are 100% Allowed During a Modified Fast